anpinghuang/rovemilesflight/README.md

 * Saved into `flights_data.db`, one table per route, with columns:

   * date, airline code, origin, destination, departure time, price (USD), layovers
-* **Why?** So we have real cash fares to compare against miles—and spot if a two-stop trip is actually cheaper than nonstop.
+*  So we have real cash fares to compare against miles and spot if a two-stop trip is actually cheaper than nonstop.

 **Award chart** (`award_chart.csv`)